');

 About Troy, NC

-Troy is a small community in North Carolina with a population of 2,905 residents.
-The median household income is $60,167 per year, which is near the national average.
-The median age in Troy is 40.8 years.
+Troy is a small town located in North Carolina with a population of 2,905 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $60,167 per year, which is 20% below the national median of $75,149.
+The median age of 40.8 years is close to the US median age of 38.9 years.

 How Troy Ranks in North Carolina